atolab/cdds/docs/GettingStartedGuide/helloworld.rst

 of its :code:`CMakeLists.txt` file.
 The first step is letting CMake configure the build environment.

-It can be a good practise to build examples out-of-scope.
-In order to do that, create ...

 It's good practice to build examples or applications out-of-source.
 In order to do that, create a :code:`build` directory in the :code:`examples/helloworld` directory and go